 A Proud Tradition of Community Service.

-In the mid-1940's, as the population began to grow, a second firefighting group was authorized at Square Lake and Livernois Roads at a settlement known as "Troy Corners."
+In the mid-1940's, as the population began to grow, a group of men in the northern area at Square Lake and Livernois Roads, a settlement known as "Troy Corners," formed a small auxiliary force which later became Station 2.
 Over the last 75+ years, the Troy Fire Department has grown to six fire stations, one training center, nearly 180 volunteer members, and 11 uniformed career staff members, continuing its proud tradition of community service.